SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 These functions have been tuned to be fast and numerically stable down to $q=0$ even in single precision.
 In some cases they work around bugs which appear on some platforms but not others.
+So use them where needed!!!

 Models are defined using double precision declarations for the parameters and return values.
 Declarations and constants will be converted to float or long double depending on the precision requested.

 **Floating point constants must include the decimal point.**  This allows us to convert values such as 1.0 (double precision) to 1.0f (single precision) so that expressions that use these values are not promoted to double precision